The advice on this page has been updated 23 October 2019 following extended test and feedback based on the final release of macOS Catalina.

 What Astute Graphics software is compatible with Catalina?

 The Astute Manager (released 27 September 2019) and all subsequent versions are fully Catalina compatible.
-This includes all the Annual Service Plan plugins deployed by the Astute Manager.
+This includes all the subscription plugins deployed by the Astute Manager.

-If you are on the Annual Service Plan, simply ensure you are using the latest Astute Manager to install the current plugins.
+If you are on the subscription, simply ensure you are using the latest Astute Manager to install the current plugins.

-I'm not on the Annual Service Plan, am I compatible with macOS Catalina (10.15)?
+I'm not on the subscription, am I compatible with macOS Catalina (10.15)?

 Unfortunately, Apple has broken compatibility for legacy plugins (those developed before the release of macOS Catalina).
-Therefore, non-Annual Service Plan customers should avoid upgrading to Catalina.
+Therefore, non-subscription customers should avoid upgrading to Catalina.

 This is a major issue for the industry and at the time of writing, Adobe also recommend avoiding Catalina for Photoshop and Lightroom users.
 There are also growing reports of Illustrator users experiencing issues when operating on Catalina including inability to save files.